-- o Face coverings are required at all times. - Museums, Zoos and Aquariums shall be allowed to open at 50% of permitted occupancy while following the State Fire Marshal guidelines for Museums Zoos Aquariums.
+- o Museums, Zoos and Aquariums shall be allowed to open at 75% of permitted occupancy while following the State Fire Marshal guidelines for "Museums Zoos Aquariums."
 State guidelines include but are not limited to the following restrictions: - o Individuals and groups must maintain six feet of distance at all times.
 Interior gathering spaces cannot be used.
-Tactile exhibits are prohibited. - o Group tours must be limited to no more than 8 related persons and each tour group must maintain 30 feet between groups.
+Tactile exhibits are prohibited.